What Are Dental Implants?

 Losing one or more of your teeth creates a gap in your smile, affects your ability to chew properly, and can alter your diet and nutrition.
 While these are all serious issues, many people do not know that tooth loss also leads to bone loss.

-When a tooth is lost, the jawbone beneath it begins to shrink (or atrophy) and becomes brittle from lack of exercise.
-Not only does losing a tooth affect your smile, it also changes the shape of your face causing you to look prematurely aged.
+When a tooth is lost, the jawbone beneath it begins to shrink (atrophy) and becomes brittle from lack of exercise.
+Not only does losing a tooth affect your smile, but it also changes the shape of your face causing you to look prematurely aged.

 Benefits of Dental Implants